wpmartin/dbt-dremio-fundamentals/unit-2/README.md

 # Creating Data Models

 The data transformation process using dbt + Dremio involves writing transformation logic in dbt using SQL which is executed using Dremio’s SQL engine.
-These SQL queries are referred to as **models** and are saved as .sql files.
+These SQL queries are referred to as **"models"** and are saved as .sql files.

 In this unit we will create and execute some models, starting with a raw dataset and ending with a dataset intended for business use.